-Chinamen, gold mining by the side of the South Tokomairiro River, Otago, New Zealand (1873-[1880]).
+Chinese gold miners by the side of the South Tokomairiro River, Otago, New Zealand (1877).
 [Box-127-001].
 This is a large format albumen print of Chinese gold miners in their workings on the West branch of the Tokomairiro River.
-You are able to view this image via Hākena.
+Available to view via Hocken Digital Collections.

-James Ng, Photographs particularly related to Kirkland family and Chinese in New Zealand [P2002-53].
-This material consists of seven albums of mainly copy prints of

-Chinese-related material used by James Ng in his four-volume work, 'Windows on a Chinese Past'.
+James Ng, Photographs particularly related to Kirkland family and Chinese in New Zealand [P2002-053].
+This material consists of seven albums of mainly copy prints of Chinese-related material used by James Ng in his four-volume work, 'Windows on a Chinese Past'.
 Album numbers relate to book volumes.
+Some of these images are available to view via Hocken Digital Collections.